brian camelio

 Brian Camelio – Founder

-Originally built to address the music industry’s peer-to-peer file-sharing crisis, this innovation also became the blueprint for platforms such as Kickstarter, Indiegogo, and Patreon.
-Since then, models based on this original platform have collectively facilitated billions in funding across multiple industries.
+Originally designed to address the music industry’s peer-to-peer file-sharing crisis, this innovation also became the blueprint for platforms such as Kickstarter, Indiegogo, and Patreon.
+Since then, models based on this platform have collectively facilitated billions of dollars in funding across multiple industries.

 He has shared his expertise on platform innovation and digital transformation at leading universities worldwide, including the University of Cambridge Judge Business School and NYU Law School.